cnnoka01/Splunk-Projects/README.md

 ![RequestsOverTimeScreenshot](Screenshot_Search_RequestsOverTime.png)
 ## Query 3: HTTP Status Code Breakdown
 Raw status codes like 404 or 200 are just numbers.
-In order to give the codes more meaningful descriptions and make the analysis clearer and more presentable for whoever views the dashboard, i utilized a **lookup table** named ***responseCode_Mapping.csv***.
+In order to give the codes more meaningful descriptions and make the analysis clearer and more presentable for whoever views the dashboard, I utilized a **lookup table** named ***responseCode_Mapping.csv***.
 This table was imported into my local instance and a matching lookup definition was created as well.
 ```splunk-spl
 index=web sourcetype="access_combined"
 | stats count by status